 Our aim is that all of our pupils make good or excellent progress during their time with us.
-We meet this aim through our personalized approach and the quality and breadth of our three carefully designed pathways.
+We meet this aim through our personalized approach and the quality and breadth of our carefully designed pathways.

 For learners following the Blue pathway we recognise the important part that engagement in learning has on academic progress and maintenance of skills.
 We measure the 5 areas of Engagement (Exploration, Realisation, Anticipation, Persistence and Initiation).
 For each of the Areas of Engagement progress is reflected and observations made.
 Evidence for Learning generates engagement summaries in order for teachers to monitor engagement in activities.
 They then use this information to plan stimulating activities related to the areas of interest and most engagement to promote progress.
+Some of our learners on the Green Pathway with more complex needs also use this approach to closely measure their progress and maintenance of skills.

 Learners within the EYFS being assessed on the Equals Framework are tracked according to their levels of independence and competence in each area.